 While most hair transplants are priced per graft, the eyebrow transplant is usually a flat fee per case.
 This is because while the graft count may not be much compared to a scalp case, the extreme attention to detail and skill level necessary warrant a minimum fee.
 The average eyebrow transplant cost in NYC ranges from $3500 (for a touch-up procedure) to $6000-$8000 for a full case.

-Dr. Linkov is a board-certified facial plastic surgeon in NYC with unique expertise in hair restoration surgery.
-He is one of the few surgeons in NYC performing the eyebrow transplant procedure.
+Dr. Linkov is a board-certified facial plastic surgeon in UES, Manhattan with unique expertise in hair restoration surgery.
+He is one of the top plastic surgeons in NYC performing the eyebrow transplant procedure.
 Make sure that the best eyebrow transplant doctor you choose understands its intricacies and how to create the most aesthetically pleasing result.

 Eyebrow Transplant Before and After